atmos/hubot-deploy/docs/config-file.md

 }
 ```

+## Providers

+### Heroku

+There's another plugin for hubot called [hubot-deploy-heroku](https://github.com/atmos/hubot-deploy-heroku).

-## Supported GitHub Services
+## Deprecated GitHub Services

-GitHub has really simple integrations for Heroku and OpsWorks.
-The cool thing about these is that you can get deployment support without having to setup and services of your own.
+GitHub has service integrations for Heroku and OpsWorks.
+This allows you to get deployment support without having to setup an service of your own.

 ### Heroku